korena/cpp-service-skelaton/README.md

 - I'd like to avoid having to treat my own code as an external project.
 - I'd like to avoid having to maintain external library source code as submodules within my own codebase.
-- I do not accept installing third libraries that are really specific to my project independently, the project is using a build system, it's the build system's responsibility to manage the dependencies of the project it's managing, not mine.
+- I do not accept installing third party libraries that are really specific to my project independently, the project is using a build system builder, it's the build system's responsibility to manage the dependencies of the project it's managing, not mine.
-- I want the project to have the basic infrastructure to build/include it's own dependencies independent of the machine on which it's being developed, if it works on my work computer by running a simple cmake build command, it should work the exact same way on my home computer, that's limited to Unix of course, cause none of my machines runs Windows (there are exceptions here .. some dependencies are expected to be installed on the machine, such as openssl and some other libraries)
+- I want the project to have the basic infrastructure to build/include it's own dependencies independent of the machine on which it's being developed (there are exceptions here .. some dependencies are expected to be installed on the machine, such as openssl and some other libraries), if it works on my work computer by running a simple cmake build command, it should work the exact same way on my home computer, that's limited to Unix of course, cause none of my machines runs Windows.

 # How do I add a third party dependency?